Homemade pork rinds, or chicharrones in Spanish, are so easy to bake in the oven. They are salty, crunchy, and savory.

 - Using a sharp knife, cut the pork skin into bite-size pieces.
 If the skin has a thick layer of lard attached to it, trim some of the fat, but don't go nuts about it - it's OK and very tasty to leave a thin layer of fat attached to the skin.

-- Arrange the pork skin on the prepared baking sheet, skin side up and fat side down, in a single layer.
-Make sure the skin pieces don't touch each other.
+- Arrange the pieces on the prepared baking sheet, skin side up and fat side down, in a single layer.
+Make sure they don't touch each other.

-- Generously spray the pork skin with olive oil.
-Sprinkle with salt.
-If using, sprinkle with additional spices.
+- Generously spray the pork skin squares with olive oil and sprinkle them with salt.

 - Bake until crispy and golden.
-Depending on your oven, this should take between 1.5 - 2 hours.
+Depending on your oven and the pieces' thickness, this should take between 1.5 and 2 hours, but please start checking after an hour.

-- Transfer the chicharrones to paper towels, skin side up, and allow them to cool for 20 minutes before enjoying them.
+- Transfer the chicharrones to paper towels, skin side up, and allow them to cool for at least 20 minutes before enjoying them.
 They greatly improve in taste and texture after they cool.

 Video